 US troops to remain at Iraq air base

-A "small force" of US troops will remain at Iraq's Ain al-Asad air base in order to fight ISIS, Iraq's govrrnment announced Oct.
+A "small force" of US troops will remain at Iraq's Ain al-Asad air base in order to fight ISIS, the Baghdad government announced Oct.
 20. The decision reverses plans for a full withdrawal of US forces from the base.
-Speaking at a press conference in Baghdad, Prime Minister Mohammed Shia al-Sudani said that a force of up to 350 Pentagon advisors and support personnel would stay at the base in western Iraq, as well as al-Harir base in Iraqi Kurdistan.
+Prime Minister Mohammed Shia al-Sudani said that a force of up to 350 Pentagon advisors and support personnel would stay at the base in western Iraq, as well as al-Harir base in Iraqi Kurdistan.
 Other bases are seeing are seeing "gradual reductions" in US troops, according to the Associated Press.

 "These personnel will assist in surveillance and coordination with US forces at the al-Tanf base in Syria to ensure that IS does not exploit the security vacuum," al-Sudani said, according to Kurdistan24.
 Al-Tanf, in southeastern Syria, is the main US outpost in that country.

-The announcement of US troops remaining at Ain al-Asad represents a reversal of plans for a full withdrawal initially slated to be completed by last month.
+The announcement that US troops will remain at Ain al-Asad represents a reversal of plans for a full withdrawal initially slated to be completed by last month.
 US Central Command only acknowledged that the withdrawal was underway in late September, pointing to a change in plans.

-The decision to allow the US troops to stay was made in repsonse to "developments in Syria," al-Sudani said.
-This presumably refers to the fall of the Assad regime in December 2024, after the drawdown agreement between the US and Iraq was reached.
-The initial plan, reached last fall, would have brought the number of US troops inside Iraq from 2,500 to fewer than 2,000, with most based in Iraqi Kurdistan.
+The decision to allow the US troops to stay was made in response to "developments in Syria," al-Sudani said.
+This presumably refers to the fall of the Assad regime in December 2024, after the draw-down agreement between the US and Iraq was reached.
+The initial plan, reached last fall, would have brought the number of US troops inside Iraq from 2,500 to fewer than 2,000, with most based in the Kurdistan region.
 (Task & Purpose)